Kagebounshin/skateshop/TESTING.md

 ---

 ## Resolved Bugs
+1. Bag Bug
-1. When updating my bag items by typing in the input area at the bag view.
+- When updating my bag items by typing in the input area at the bag view.
 There was no cap on the amount I could choose.
 (See [here](img-readme/bag_bug.png)).
-So I changed [this](img-readme/bag_bug02.png) code snippet in my "adjust_bag" view.
+- I changed [this](img-readme/bag_bug02.png) code snippet in my ```adjust_bag``` view.
 And added [this](img-readme/bag_bug03.png) line of code.
-So now if the quantity is higher than 99, a [error message](img-readme/bag_bug04.png) is displayed.
+- So now if the quantity is higher than 99, a [error message](img-readme/bag_bug04.png) is displayed.
+2. Subsribe Bug
+- Had a bug where when I entered the subscibtion for on any page where I have products on, the products disapeard like [this](img-readme/bug_subscribe.png).
+- I understand that's becouse the subscribe [urls](img-readme/bug_subscribe01.png) didn't have the ```product_id``` argument pasted through to it.
+- I solved it buy adding a ```subscribe.html``` document, pointedd the subscribe view to end up there after submitting the form, like [so](img-readme/sub04.png).
+- Maybe not the quickest solution, but I've got rid of the problem
  ---

 ## Security